stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Intro
 =====

-The Local Cubic Law flow model by default is named :code:`APM-MODEL.EXE`, the added extension doesn't affect UNIX systems and allows Windows to recognize it as executable.
+The Local Cubic Law (LCL) flow model by default is named :code:`APM-MODEL.EXE`, the added extension doesn't affect UNIX systems and allows Windows to recognize it as executable.
 There are two methods to run the model, first is directly on the command line specifying your input parameters file and the second is using Python scripting through the :code:`RunModel` sub-module in :code:`ApertureMapModelTools`.
 The model requires two or three input files and generates several output files.
 The model works in the X-Z plane where +Z is vertical and +X is to the right.
 The Y direction is the aperture variation and the model assumes a planar mid surface.
 This implies that the fracture is symmetric with respect to the X-Z plane.
 If you envision a spiral bound notebook with the bottom left corner as the origin.
 The Z-axis follows the metal spiral upward, positive X is the direction moving away from the spiral.
 Y is the thickness of the notebook.

 The Input Parameters File